 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-August and the dog days of summer are just around the corner, but this week was another busy one.
+September is just about over and fall is well underway, but a change of seasons isn't slowing us down.